 My marketing strategy is based on inbound marketing and not outbound marketing.
 (You may want to read my article about inbound marketing vs. outbound marketing first if you haven’t).

-Inbound marketing is a very subtle and powerful way to market a brand.
+Inbound marketing powered by content is a very subtle and powerful way to market a brand.
 It is based on trust and feels much more natural than outbound marketing.
 Inbound marketing is so natural that people and brands can sell themselves and the audience would never feel like they are being marketed to*.

 How Ordinary People Become “Experts”